 The First Turkey-Africa Economic and Business Forum was held in İstanbul, on 2-3 November 2016.
 Trade/Economy Ministers from 42 African countries, as well as over 2.000 businessmen and officials attended the Forum.
 The Second Forum was held on October 10-11, 2018, in Istanbul, with the “Investment on the Sustainable Future Together” main theme.
 The event was honored by President of the Republic of Turkey and President of the Federal Democratic Republic of Ethiopia, Republic of Rwanda President, and 26 Ministers from 43 African countries and over 2,500 business people attended.

 Due to the COVID-19 pandemic measures, Turkey-Africa Economic and Business Forum, “Turkey-Africa: Partners in Resilience” was held online on 8-9 October 2020.
 The Forum was honored by President of the Republic of Turkey and attended by 15 Trade/Economy Ministers from 26 African countries and senior officials.
 On the margins of the online edition of the Forum, virtual B2B meetings and attendee interactions were held.

 With the objective of building upon the outcome of its successful predecessors, the Third Forum will be held on 21-22 October 2021 in Istanbul, Turkey.

-The Forum will provide an open space for eminent representatives of Public and Private sector actors, from both Turkey and Africa, to discuss and to jointly identify steps for scaling up private sector engagement and innovative catalytic Public-Private Partnerships for broad-based, sustainable, inclusive growth and development while building on their respective experiences.
+The Forum will provide an open space for eminent representatives of Public and Private sector actors, from both Turkey and Africa to discuss and—build on their respective experiences—jointly identify a set of recommendations for scaling up private sector engagement and innovative catalytic Public-Private Partnerships for broad-based, sustainable, inclusive growth and development.